rocknsm/rock/README.md

 # **Temporary Instructions**
 \*These instructions are subject to change

+The Master branch will result in one fully working Sensor/Server stack with single nodes of everything.
+Work on Kubernetes is being done in the devel branch.

 # Quick Start Guide
 1. Install 2 CentOS 64bit machines.
 For the testing machines, minimum recommended hardware is:
 * 8 GB RAM